 Negative interim decisions by nationality

-Applications for residence permits for entrepreneurs were received from the citizens of 44 countries.
-The greatest number of negative decisions concerned citizens of Russia, China and Turkey.
-Chart 2 presents negative interim decisions by nationality during the period 1 April-31 December 2018.
+Applications for residence permits for entrepreneurs were received from the citizens of 46 countries.
+The greatest number of negative decisions concerned citizens of Russia, China and Iraq.
+Chart 2 presents negative interim decisions by nationality during the period 1 January – 31 December 2019.
 After the amendment of the Act, the number of applications from Russia in particular has risen.
 The companies of Chinese and Russian applicants involve larger amounts of capital than applications from other countries.
 The greatest number of negative decisions have been made regarding applications from citizens of these countries, as the operations in question have been deemed in practice to constitute investment activities rather than employment through corporate activity.

 Negative decisions most commonly concern restaurants

 Applications for residence permits for entrepreneurs include companies in a large range of sectors.
 The largest group comprises companies in the restaurant sector.
-Chart 3 presents the ten most common sectors in negative interim decisions from 1 April-31 December 2018.
+Chart 3 presents the ten most common sectors in negative interim decisions from 1 January – 31 December 2019.
 Business management consulting has become the second most common field among negative interim decisions.
-Individual operators that professionally produce appendices for residence permit applications have been found in this field of business.
-The greatest number of irregularities detected In the restaurant sector concern the payment of wages and compliance with obligations.
+The greatest number of irregularities detected in the restaurant sector concern the payment of wages and compliance with obligations.
 This information does not directly point the finger at shadow economy activities, but some of these situations may involve the shadow economy and economic crime as underlying factors.